 - Build an Online Store

-While a lot of online entrepreneurs are familiar with Shopify and BigCommerce, WordPress offers a robust e-commerce solution with WooCommerce.
+While a lot of online entrepreneurs are familiar with Shopify, WordPress offers a robust e-commerce solution with WooCommerce.
 WooCommerce states, “WooCommerce is now the most popular eCommerce platform on the web, so you can rest assured you’re in good company.”
 If you have a flair for online retail, consider how you can leverage WooCommerce, Amazon FBA, and Alibaba to build a six-figure e-commerce business.

 - Develop Websites for Others